-In particular, there are cases where those responsible for reviews focused on examining the appropriateness of accounting by the audited company and neglected to ascertain whether the audit procedures performed met the levels required under audit standards.
-It is important in reviews to re-examine whether the levels of audit procedures performed by assistants to engagement partners conform to the current audit standards.
+In particular, there were cases in which those in charge of reviews focused on examining the appropriateness of accounting treatment of the audited company and neglected to examine whether the audit procedures performed met the level required by audit standards, and cases in which appropriate reviews based on information obtained from the audited company were not performed.
+It is important in reviews to critically review whether the level of audit procedures performed by assistants to engagement partners is consistent with current audit standards.

-(2) Final assembly of audit files and control and retention of audit documentation
+(2) Assembly of final audit files and control and retention of audit documentation